Security on untrusted networks #

 Note: the -httpAuth.username command-line flag does not support reading values from a file.

-Example with vlagent connecting to vlinsert:
+Example with vlagent sending Basic Auth requests to vmauth :

-./vlagent -httpListenAddr :9430 \
+./vlagent \

-curl -u "vlagent:$(cat ./path/to/file)" http://localhost:9430/insert/jsonline -H 'Content-Type: application/json' \
+curl -u "vlagent:$(cat /path/to/file)" http://localhost:9429/insert/jsonline -H 'Content-Type: application/json' \

 -d '{"_msg":"Hello, VictoriaLogs!"}'